Frequently Asked Questions

 What dining options are available?

 Students eat at the Sherman Dining Hall on campus at Brandeis University.
-Sherman has a wide selection of food, including a daily salad and sandwich bar and hot food options.
+Sherman has a wide selection of food, including a salad bar, pizza bar, sandwich bar, and hot food options.
 Vegetarian options are offered and most food allergies are accommodated.

-The dining hall maintains separate Kosher and non-Kosher dining options at every meal but has a common dining area.
-We encourage students to eat together and enjoy the opportunity to get to know one another better.
+The dining hall maintains separate Kosher and non-Kosher dining options at every meal but has a common dining area, so that students can eat together and enjoy the opportunity to socialize regardless of their observance.

 Is there a curfew?